mozilla/gecko-dev/xpcom/docs/logging.rst

 Gecko Logging
 =============

-A minimal C++ logging framework is provided for use in core Gecko code.
-It is enabled for all builds and is thread-safe.
+A minimal logging framework is provided for use in core Gecko code, written in C++ and enabled for all builds and is thread-safe.
+It can be accessed via C++, JavaScript or Rust.

 This page covers enabling logging for particular logging module, configuring the logging output, and how to use the logging facilities in native code.